kanthaus/kanthaus.online/user/pages/10.about/50.visiting/default.en.md

 - Please do not up- or download any illegal content.
 - Please be quiet in the garden after 22.00 and limit grilling/garden fires out of respect for our neighbors.

+## Groups
+If you want to use our spaces with your group to work on projects in line with our values, we're happy about it!
+Everything written on this page is also true for groups.
+Only exception: A group only needs one host and not one for every individual.
+We already had quite some groups here and this process proved useful:
+- Write to us and explain your ideas.
+- The more info you can give, the easier for us.
+The amount of people, your room needs and the time frame are the points of most interest.
+- We really appreciate having one person acting as the main contact to ensure good communication.
+- If nobody of you has ever visited Kanthaus, we recommend you send someone before your planned meeting to check out in person if your expectations and our house fit together.
+- If possible, the main contact should arrive on the evening before your event starts to discuss the details and do all potential prep work together with us.
+- During your stay here your group should get involved in saving food and/or cooking.
+Before you leave you should make sure the rooms you were using are in the same state as they were when you arrived.

 ## Other info
 - There is no individual price for staying here; we have collective costs of ~€15,000 p.a.
 If you would like to donate, you can.
 - We practice functional living and don't allocate personal rooms by default.
 If this topic is new to you or if you'd like a room reserved for you, please talk to your host.
+- We save almost all food we eat.
+That means you don't do anybody a favor if you buy food for us.
+If you want to be nice and contribute something, it's much better to simply put some money into our donation box.
 - It is possible to stay at Kanthaus longer, but it depends on multiple factors.
 First just come for a visit and see how that works out.
 If staying longer is of interest to you, talk to your host about [positions and evaluations](/governance/positionsandevaluations).
 - You're host should give you a house tour and explain the basics soon after your arrival.
 If you want a sneak peak you can already read [the accompanying document](visiTour).